llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

 This option enables or disables the counting enum heuristic.
-It uses the prefixes and suffixes specified in the options :option:`CountingEnumPrefixes/Suffixes` to find counting enum constants by using them for prefix and suffix matching.
+It uses the prefixes and suffixes specified in the options :option:`CountingEnumPrefixes`, :option:`CountingEnumSuffixes` to find counting enum constants by using them for prefix and suffix matching.

 This option is enabled by default.

-When :option:`EnableCountingEnumHeuristic` is false:
+When :option:`EnableCountingEnumHeuristic` is `false`:

 .. code-block:: c++